RowanGreycastle/Chaydis/content/Arcane Arts/Mana Manipulation.md

 The night sky was studied, more measurements, more experiments.
 There did not seem to be any pattern or reason to the movements of the stars.
-There also did not seem to be any association between the night sky and the freely floating mana...
+There also did not seem to be any association between the night sky and the freely floating [[Mana|mana]]...
 Until there was finally a breakthrough.
 A series of stars that had stayed in position, on a day where the measurement of a specific type of [[Mana|mana]] had not changed.
 A foothold!